Thoughts on Shmirah and End of Life

 Death is the only life cycle event that can happen at any point in the lifeline.

 With the exception of death, biological and cultural life cycle events happen on a timeline that’s at least somewhat predictable.
-An example: Once a pregnancy occurs, we can predict that it will take approximately nine months for a live birth to take place.
+For example, once a pregnancy occurs, we can predict that it will take approximately nine months to result in a live birth.
 True, the window for survival of premature babies is gradually expanding.
-Even so, pregnancies lasting more than 10 months are freakishly rare; the record, in 1945, was 375 days.
-And to date, no child has survived a birth that occurs three days, three weeks, or two months after conception.
+Still, pregnancies lasting more than ten months are freakishly rare; the record, in 1945, was 375 days.
+To date, no child has survived a birth occurring three days, three weeks, or two months after conception.
 In short, a live birth can be pinpointed to occur within a window of just a few months.

-Likewise, there are upper and/or lower time boundaries for biological milestones such as teething, learning to walk, puberty, child-bearing, and menopause.
-Some of these ranges can span years or decades – there are early and late bloomers in puberty, and a woman can give birth multiple times over a period of 25 years or more.
+Likewise, there are upper and lower time limits for biological milestones such as teething, learning to walk, puberty, child-bearing, and menopause.
+Some of these ranges can span years or decades – there are early and late bloomers in puberty, and a woman can give birth multiple times over 25 years or more.
 But it’s unheard of for a one-year-old to become a father or a 90-year-old to get her first period.

 Also predictable is the sequence of events.
 Invariably, a child is conceived before he is born; is born before he teethes (thank goodness!); teethes and is toilet trained before she enters puberty; and enters puberty before she reproduces.

-Socially and culturally as well, there’s a general lower age limit for events such as bar/bat mitzvah or first communion, school attendance, getting a driver’s license, quinceañera, high school graduation, marriage, retirement, etc. These lower age limits are culturally defined and have occasional exceptions – the genius who goes to college at age 11 and the child bride, for example.
-But even these rare exceptions are rarely shocking surprises for those involved.
-We can see these events coming months or years in advance.
-When a baby is born, we can predict what year he’s likely to graduate high school, give or take a year.
+Generally, there's also a lower age limit for cultural and social milestones such as bar/bat mitzvah, first communion, school attendance, getting a driver’s license, quinceañera, high school graduation, marriage, retirement, etc. These lower age limits are culturally defined and have occasional exceptions – the genius who goes to college at age 11 and the child bride, for example.
+But even those rare exceptions are hardly shocking surprises for those involved.
+We can see them coming months or years in advance.
+As soon as a baby is born, we can predict what year he’s likely to graduate high school.

 The exception is the timing and predictability of death.
 Death is the only life cycle event that can really sneak up on us.
-It can happen at any time after conception, before or after any other milestone.
-It has a myriad of possible causes, including accidents, diseases, acts of violence, and natural disasters.
+It can happen before or after any other milestone.
+It has a myriad of possible causes: accidents, diseases, acts of violence, natural disasters, or the normal breakdown of the body over time.

 Death is also the only life cycle event besides conception that everyone is guaranteed to have.
 Not all fetuses live to be born.
 Not all infants live to teethe, walk, or be toilet trained.
 Not all teenagers graduate high school.
 Not all adults enter the work force, lose their virginity, marry, or have children.
 Only conception and death – the very beginning and the very end of life – are guaranteed for all.

-The unpredictability of when and how death will occur is one of the things that make it so frightening.
-We are shocked when a person dies of an unexpected cause or dies before experiencing most of the other life cycle events that we had anticipated for them.
+The unpredictability of when and how we will die is one of the reasons it's so frightening.
+We are shocked when a person dies of an unexpected cause or before they experience most of the events that we had anticipated for them.

-Death is the only thing nature requires of us for which we don’t seem to have an instinct.
+Death is the only thing nature requires of us for which we don’t have an instinct.

-In order for any species to thrive without overrunning the earth, a critical mass of its members must accomplish a number of tasks: survive and thrive into maturity; reproduce; provide the next generation with whatever nurturing is necessary to reach independence; and, finally, get out of the way – in other words, die, replenish the nutrients in the soil, and make room for new life.
-All but the last task require our cooperation, and instincts help ensure that cooperation.
+In order for any species to survive without overrunning the planet, a critical mass of its members must accomplish a number of tasks: survive and thrive into maturity; reproduce; nurture the next generation until it reaches independence; and, finally, get out of the way – in other words, die, replenish the nutrients in the soil, and make room for new life.
+All but the last task require our cooperation.
+Instincts help ensure that cooperation.
 A variety of survival instincts compel us eat, sleep, and avoid danger.
-Once we reach reproductive age, our sex drive and mating instincts enable us to conceive and birth a new generation.
+Our sex drive and mating instincts enable us to conceive and birth a new generation.
 Maternal (parental?) instincts help us usher our young into adulthood, whereupon the cycle repeats.
 All of this entails considerable work, sacrifice, and initiative.
 Instincts help enough of us to follow through.

-I suspect the universal repulsion we feel toward death can be accounted for largely by our lack of an instinct to seek it out, coupled with the presence of so many other instincts that help us stay alive.
+I suspect the universal repulsion we feel toward death is due largely to our lack of an instinct to seek it out, coupled with so many instincts that help us stay alive.

-Death is the only life event with which the “experts” have less experience than the ones they help through it.
+Death is the only life event with which the “experts” have less experience than the ones who turn to them.

-The one area in which we cannot get assistance from someone who’s been through it personally is death.
-Not a single one of those who care for us at the end of our lives – health care providers, hospice workers, chaplains and clergy, end-of-life doulas, funeral directors, taharah caregivers, shomrim, medical examiners, hearse drivers, grave diggers, headstone engravers, etc. – not one of these “experts” has yet been through the experience of dying.
-Even a person who’s had a “near death experience” and feels they were revived after dying did not get all the way through death.
-Death is unique in obliging us to turn to less experienced people for help.
+The one area in which we cannot turn to someone who’s been through it themselves is death.
+Not a single person who cares for us at the end of our lives – health care providers, hospice workers, clergy, end-of-life doulas, funeral directors, taharah caregivers, shomrim, medical examiners, hearse drivers, grave diggers, headstone engravers, etc. – not one of these “experts” has yet been through the experience of dying.
+Even people who have had near death experiences did not get all the way through death.
+Death is unique in obliging us to resort to less experienced people for help.

-Death is a rare life event through which no two people can help each other.
+Death is the rare life event through which no two people can help each other.

-Death is the life cycle event that we’re most hesitant to prepare for, and most likely to be discouraged from preparing for by others.
+Death is the life cycle event that we’re most hesitant to prepare for.

 Now imagine instead that you do acknowledge that your major, life-changing event is on the horizon and you are willing to prepare for it.
-You take a Lamaze class, or practice your Haftarah reading, or apply to college, or attend a workshop on communication with your fiancé.
+You take a Lamaze class, or practice your Haftarah reading, or apply to college, or attend a relationship workshop with your fiancé.
 In response, your obstetrician, your parents, your rabbi, your guidance counselor, or your best man assure you that there’s no need to focus on the upcoming event.
 They advise you to live in the moment and never lose hope that the event can be avoided indefinitely.
-Imagine that when you talk about your fears, concerns, curiosity, or hopes concerning the big occasion, the people in your life uncomfortably change the subject or try to convince you that it’s not actually going to happen.
+Imagine that, when you talk about your fears, concerns, curiosity, or hopes for the big occasion, your loved ones uncomfortably change the subject or try to convince you that it’s not actually going to happen.

 This is how many of us treat the topic of death.
-For many, any discussion of/preparation for the inevitable – buying a burial plot, writing a will, talking about your funeral preferences with your family – is considered morbid, taboo, or even a jinx and a self-fulfilling prophesy.
-Even people who are clearly approaching the end of their lives can have trouble talking about the details or finding someone who’s willing to explore the topic with them.
+For many, any preparation for the inevitable – buying a burial plot, writing a will, planning your funeral – is considered morbid, taboo, or even a jinx, a self-fulfilling prophesy.
+Even people who are clearly close to the end of their lives can have trouble talking about it or finding someone who’s willing to explore the topic with them.
 In short, death is our most neglected, most denied life cycle event.

 Conclusion

 While death is a natural life cycle event, it’s also naturally mysterious and frightening.
 For many, the entire topic is repulsive or taboo.
-I believe there are specific reasons for which reactions of fear and denial are so commonplace.
-While death will inevitably remain a great mystery to us during our lifetimes, perhaps our fears around it can be identified and explored to our benefit.
+I believe there are specific reasons why fear and denial surrounding death are so commonplace.
+Perhaps our fears can be identified and explored to our benefit.
 Perhaps such exploration can help to ease our fear and dread of this great unknown.

 Another Plane